seakhtar/nsf-sbir/_apply/index.md

   - title: 1-3 months after<br> the deadline
     description: Applications undergo panel reviews.
   - title: 4-6 months after<br> the deadline
-    description: We'll notify you weather your proposal is accepted or declined for funding.
+    description: We'll notify you whether your proposal is accepted or declined for funding.
 ---
 # How to apply